keebio/keebio-docs/docs/cepstrum-build-guide.md

 Sometimes during the soldering process of the board, the RGB LEDs can be damaged since they are a bit sensitive to heat.
 So, you'll want to plug in your PCBs to make sure all of your LEDs are functioning properly before putting your board together.

-The easiest way to test is to open up VIA and then go the the Lighting options for the board.
+The easiest way to test is to open up VIA and then go to the Lighting options for the board.
 Next, change the Effect to `Solid Color` and go through different colors to detect any defective LEDs.

 ![Lighting test](./assets/images/cepstrum/via-lighting.png)